codesinger/shu/doc/shu-manual.md

 #### shu-match-rmv-might-be-include ####
-shu-match-rmv-might-be-include *token-info*
+shu-match-rmv-might-be-include *incl-ht* *token* *token-info* [Function]
-[Function]

-Go to the beginning of the line in front of the start point of the *token-info*.
-Return true if the space between the beginning of the line and the start point of the *token-info* contains "#include".
+*incl-ht* is a hash table whose key is a name that was found in an include statement and whose value is a list of all of the spoints of all of the occurrences of the name in include statements.
+It is a list because the same name may be included multiple times.

+If the current token matches one of the names in *incl-ht* and the spoint of the token is a member of the list of spoints in the entry in *incl-ht*, then the current name is enclosed in an include statement and should not have a namespace qualifier added to it.

+This function returns true if the name is wrapped in an include statement.

 #### shu-match-rmv-show-class-count ####
-shu-match-rmv-show-class-count *count-alist* *class-ht* *log-buf* [Function]
+shu-match-rmv-show-class-count *count-alist* *class-ht* *np-rlists* *ns-lines* *token-count* *symbol-count* *log-buf* [Function]

 Put into the log buffer the count of class names that were qualified.